lblauv/sr-backend-home-assessment/README.md

 ## Setup & Execution

-This section describes two ways to launch and run the streaming pipeline: an **automated** approach using our `streaming_setup.sh` helper script, and a **manual** approach for full control and visibility.
+This section describes two ways to launch and run the streaming pipeline: an **automated** approach using the `streaming_setup.sh` helper script, and a **manual** approach for full control and visibility.

 ### 🔧 Automated Pipeline